mantidproject/mantid/docs/source/algorithms/LoadILLReflectometry-v1.rst

 The loader can load both types of data: direct and reflected beam.
 In both cases the foreground centre will be fitted.
 In case of direct beam, the detector will be rotated around the sample such that the fractional workspace index of the foreground centre will appear at 0 scattering angle.
-In case of reflected beam, **BraggAngle** is mandatory, and the detector will be driven such that the foreground centre will appear at **2*BraggAngle**.
+In case of reflected beam, if **BraggAngle** is provided, then it will be the angle used for the rotation of the detector such that the foreground centre will appear at **2*BraggAngle**.
+If the **BraggAngle** property is not specified, then the sample angle metadata position (`SAN`)` is going to be used instead.

 Usage
 -----